rcjaustralia/rcj-soccer-platform/README.md

 $ exit
 ```

-You will then need to configure the RCJ App Server (required for SSL): https://github.com/rcjaustralia/rcj-app-server
+You will then need to configure the RCJ App Server (required for SSL and optional load balancing if >500 teams): https://github.com/rcjaustralia/rcj-app-server

 **Note: You MUST create a user as soon as a competition is created, and then login as them and mark them as an as Administrator on the Users panel.**